The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: Preliminaries

 \subsection{Boolean valued models}

 To simplify our exposition we limit ourselves to consider models for relational first order signatures (i.e. signatures without function symbols, and with all their relation symbols of finite arity).
 With little effort the definitions and results of the present paper can be generalized to arbitrary first order signatures, while it is not clear to us what might be their correct generalization to signatures with relation and function symbols of infinite arity.
+We refer the reader to \cite[Chapter 6]{VialeForcing} for details on the content of this section.

-\begin{definition} Let $\mathrm{L}$ be a relational first order signature and $\mathsf{B}$ be a $<\lambda$-complete Boolean algebra.
+\begin{definition} Let $\mathrm{L}$ be a relational first order signature and $\mathsf{B}$ be a complete Boolean algebra.
 A $\mathsf{B}$-valued model $\mathcal{M}$ for $\mathrm{L}$ is given by: \begin{enumerate} \item a non-empty set $M$; \item the Boolean value of equality,

 \item the interpretation of relation symbols $R \in \mathrm{L}$ of arity $n$ by maps

 \item the interpretation $c^\mathcal{M} \in M$ of constant symbols $c$ in $\mathrm{L}$. \end{enumerate}

 We require that the following conditions hold: